Joey Harrington: 2004 season

-Facing the David Carr-led Houston Texans in Week 2, Harrington tossed for 176 yards, 3 touchdowns, and 1 interception while leading the Lions to their first 2–0 start since the 2000 season.
+Facing the David Carr-led Houston Texans in Week 2, Harrington tossed for 176 yards, three touchdowns, and one interception while leading the Lions to their first 2–0 start since the 2000 season.
 In Week 7, Harrington threw for 230 yards and 2 touchdowns while leading the Lions to a 28–13 win and a 4–2 record.
 However, the Lions would go on another losing streak, losing five-straight before their next win in Week 13 against the Arizona Cardinals where Harrington threw for 196 yards, 1 touchdown, and 1 interception in the 26–12 win.
 In the week before, Harrington was benched in the second half for McMahon after throwing for 156 yards in a blowout 9–41 loss against the Indianapolis Colts.
 In Week 14 against the Green Bay Packers, Harrington completed 5 of 22 passes for 47 yards as the Lions gave up a 13–0 lead.
 Lions head coach Steve Mariucci was hesitant to name a starter for the next game, but stuck with Harrington.
-Harrington finished his season with a career-high 3,047 yards, 19 touchdowns, and 12 interceptions while completing 56% of his passes.
+Harrington finished his season with a career-high 3,047 yards, 19 touchdowns, and 12 interceptions while completing 56% of his passes as the Lions went 6–10.

 2005 season: Quarterback competition and final season in Detroit

 In the offseason prior to the 2005 season, Lions signed veteran quarterback Jeff Garcia, who was seen as an immediate competitor for the starting quarterback role.
 However, Garcia broke his fibula in the preseason, putting Harrington firmly in the starting quarterback position.
-In the season opener versus the Green Bay Packers, Harrington threw for 167 yards and 2 touchdowns in a 17–3 victory.
-In the next week versus the Chicago Bears, he threw for 196 yards, 1 touchdown, and 5 interceptions in the 6–38 blowout loss.
+In the season opener versus the Green Bay Packers, Harrington threw for 167 yards and two touchdowns in a 17–3 victory.
+In the next week versus the Chicago Bears, he threw for 196 yards, one touchdown, and five interceptions in the 6–38 blowout loss.
+He passed for 2,021 yards, 12 touchdowns, and 12 interceptions as the Lions went 5–11.